lordmulder/DynamicAudioNormalizer/README.md

 **Dynamic Audio Normalizer** is a library for *advanced* [audio normalization](http://en.wikipedia.org/wiki/Audio_normalization) purposes.
 It applies a certain amount of gain to the input audio in order to bring its peak magnitude to a target level (e.g. 0 dBFS).
 However, in contrast to more "simple" normalization algorithms, the Dynamic Audio Normalizer *dynamically* adjusts the gain factor to the input audio.
 This allows for applying extra gain to the "quiet" sections of the audio while avoiding distortions or clipping the "loud" sections.
 In other words: The volume of the "quiet" and the "loud" sections will be *harmonized*, in the sense that the volume of each section is brought to the same level.
 Note, however, that the Dynamic Audio Normalizer achieves this goal *without* applying "dynamic range compressing" in the classical sense.
 It will retain 100% of the dynamic range *within* each section of the audio file.

 The *Dynamic Audio Normalizer* is available as a small standalone [command-line](http://en.wikipedia.org/wiki/Command-line_interface) utility and also as an effect in the [SoX](http://sox.sourceforge.net/) audio processor application.
 Furthermore, it can be integrated into your favourite DAW (digital audio workstation), as a [VST](http://de.wikipedia.org/wiki/Virtual_Studio_Technology) plug-in, or into your favourite media player, as a [Winamp](http://www.winamp.com/) plug-in.
 Last but not least, the "core" library can be integrated into custom applications easily, thanks to a straightforward [API](http://en.wikipedia.org/wiki/Application_programming_interface) (application programming interface).
-While the "native" API is written in *C++*, language [bindings](http://en.wikipedia.org/wiki/Language_binding) for *C*, *Java/JNI* and *Pascal/Delphi* are provided.
+The "native" API is written in *C++*, but language [bindings](http://en.wikipedia.org/wiki/Language_binding) for *C99*, *Microsoft.NET*, *Java* and *Pascal* are provided.

 ### Contents: ###
 1. [How It Works](#chap_how)